 The pontoon of Koh Phi Phi, where all travelers arrive.
 At the end, under the welcome sign, touts for hotels and guesthouses are waiting ...

-I have a little trouble to find the big lonely banyan tree on the back beach, the only one left standing after the wave.
-Today, it shades the chairs and tables of a restaurant, installed in front of rows of umbrellas and skewers of tourists cooking in the sun, next to a large resort with an infinity pool ...
+I'm having a bit of trouble finding the solitary banyan tree on the back beach, the only one left standing after the killer wave.
+Today, it shades the chairs and tables of a restaurant, set up in front of rows of umbrellas and skewers of tourists cooking in the sun, next to a large resort with infinity pool...

 Return of tourists

-The tourists are back, in great numbers.
-First difficulty, and not the least, when you arrive and you have not booked anything in advance: find a place to stay.
-Prices have soared and the simplest room is already going to cost 1000 baths, which is a lot of money for Thailand...
-But Koh Phi Phi is an ultra-touristy enclave which is different from the rest of the country.
+The tourists are back, in huge numbers.
+The first difficulty, and not the least, when you arrive and haven't booked anything in advance: finding accommodation.
+Prices have skyrocketed, and the simplest room is already fetching 1,000 baht, or around 20 euros, which is an astronomical figure for Thailand...
+But then, Koh Phi Phi is an ultra-tourist enclave that stands out from the rest of the country.

-After the arrival of the boat, I hurriedly left my cumbersome bags at the dive-shop with which I was going to dive the next day, to go around the guesthouses, almost running on the way, behind other travelers with backpacks to overtake them, in order to arrive first!
-Everywhere signs "Full", but I end up finding a roof anyway.
+After the boat's arrival, I hurriedly left my cumbersome bags at the dive-shop with which I'd be diving the next day, to make the rounds of the guesthouses, almost running along the way, behind other travellers weighed down with backpacks to overtake them, in order to get there first.
+Full" signs everywhere, but I ended up finding a roof anyway.

 The island remains beautiful despite everything